QnAnn-e/Proto-Metabolic-Reaction-Network-Simulator-ProMetRNs-/README.md

 #### Expected output

 The script should produce:
-* a "systemfitness.csv" file that will contain the fitness values for all systems after every 5 iterations
+* A "systemfitness.csv" file that will contain the fitness values for all systems after every 5 iterations
-* a "full.svg" image file that contains the full JCVI chemical reaction network overview before any of the deletions started happening
+* A "full.svg" image file that contains the full JCVI chemical reaction network overview before any of the deletions started happening
-* a "reverse_sim_network.gml" file that contains a key and value list that describes the full reaction network.
+* A "reverse_sim_network.gml" file that contains a key and value list that describes the full reaction network.

 ### Part 2- The proto-metabolic reaction networks